Integration training for immigrants

 If you are unemployed

 If you are unemployed, you should register as an unemployed jobseeker to be eligible for integration services.
-Such services include initial assessment, integration plan and integration training.
+Such services include assessing which services you need for skills and integration, integration plan and integration training.
 Your family members may also be entitled to these services if they move to Finland with you.

-In the initial assessment, an authority will assess things like your education, work experience and language proficiency.
+In the assessment of your need for skills and integration services, an authority will assess things like your education, work experience and language proficiency as well as your working capacity and functional capacity.

-After the initial assessment, the authority will draw up an integration plan with you.
+After the assessment, the authority will draw up an integration plan with you.

 The plan may include studying Finnish or Swedish or other studies or work placement.
 An integration plan is usually made for a maximum of three years.
 In some specific cases one can be made for five years.